 The Lady Statesmen were on the verge of a dynasty themselves until the North Dakota teams came to power.
 That said, Delta State appeared in four championships in a five-year span, winning consecutive titles in ’89 and ’90 behind 30-plus win seasons.
 An interesting fun fact about Delta State: all three teams they defeated in the title game have won at least one national championship.
 It certainly earned those trophies.

-Four programs have two national championship trophy’s sitting on display back on campus.
+Five programs now have two national championship trophy’s sitting on display back on campus with Lubbock Christian joining the party.
 Central Missouri waited a long time in between titles, the longest span of any tenure to be precise, first winning in 1984 — the same season the men’s program won its first title — before claiming the 2018 championship.
 Northern Kentucky had an eight-year gap in between championships, winning first in 2000 before a 2008 championship run.
 Nancy Winstel was head coach on both occasions.
 California (Pa) has won two titles in the 2000s, first in 2004 and then again in 2014.
 Lastly, Ashland won its second title in 2017, a 37-win run that was the beginning of its legendary 73-game winning streak.

 Here’s the complete history of the DII women’s basketball championship game.